 B. Types of Illusion Based on Senses

 The three main types of illusions include:

-- Optical illusion: In the case of optical illusion, person has a visual world in his/her own mind using either old memory stored in it or the current sight of the material.
+- Optical illusion: In the case of optical illusion, a person has a visual world in his/her own mind using either old memory stored in it or the current sight of the material.

 - Auditory illusion: The auditory illusion is the misinterpretation or misleading of the sound of hearing.
-It may be possible that the observed sound may be or may not be the physical stimulus.
+It may be possible that the observed sound may or may not be the physical stimulus.
 In either case, a person perceives the sound as a relation to the stimulus.

 - Tactile illusion: Mostly experienced by patients who recently had a surgically cutting off a limb.
 In these cases, the person actually feels pains in the parts that are cut off from the body.